Vyral/base-template/_posts/2025-07-10-how-this-family-saved-200k-by-delaying-their-home-sale.md

 {% include excerpt.html %}

 When a parent needs assisted living, many families feel pressure to sell the home right away.
 It seems like the only option, especially when there are no savings to cover the care.
 But selling too soon can cost your family more than you realize.
-Today, I'll share with you how I helped a family save $200,000 in taxes by waiting to sell their mom's home.
+Today, I’ll share with you how I helped a family save $200,000 in taxes by waiting to sell their mom’s home.

 **The situation.** A family I recently worked with was in this exact situation.
 Their mom was living alone and could no longer manage on her own.
 She needed assisted living, but she didn’t have much in the bank.
 Almost all of her money was tied up in her home, which she had bought for $50,000 decades ago.
 Today, the house is worth $950,000.